VeikkoAJ/Ebike-Battery-Range-Estimator/README.md

 **GPS**

-GPS module was chosen because of the possible extra features it has over a hall sensor and i already had one ready from an old project.
+GPS module was chosen mainly because of I already had one from an old project.
 A hall sensor would be better suited for measuring the bike velocity as it is faster and more precise than a GPS module.

 ## Used parts and modules